pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 multiple side effects should be executed or when the observable's values are used in several parts of the code.

-Basically, I follow this rule of thumb:
+I follow this rule of thumb:

 Prefer the AsyncPipe over explicit `subscribe()` calls unless you have good reasons against it.